Skip to main content

 97 mentions Positive Neutral Negative

-• “Grinding can be a rewarding experience when it feels purposeful and contributes to character progression.”
+• “Grinding can be a rewarding experience when the gameplay remains engaging and enjoyable.”

 • “I can't recommend it because of the grindy aspect.”